swift-on-server/articles/Sources/Articles/Documentation.docc/2024/introduction-to-swift-service-lifecycle/introduction-to-swift-service-lifecycle.md

 1. Defines an `AsyncHTTPClientService` actor that initializes an HTTP client and implements the run method to handle graceful shutdown by shutting down the HTTP client.
 2. Defines a `PingService` actor that relies on the `AsyncHTTPClientService` for making HTTP requests.
-3. Uses ``withGracefulShutdownHandler`` to handle graceful shutdown within the `PingService` actor's run method.
+3. Uses ``withGracefulShutdownHandler(isolation:operation:onGracefulShutdown:)`` to handle graceful shutdown within the `PingService` actor's run method.
 4. Initiates a loop for sending HTTP requests to apple.com and prints the result.
 5. Executes an HTTP request asynchronously using the AsyncHTTPClientService and handles the response.
 6. Delays execution for one second before the next iteration of the loop.